-

 Flora and Lester had their first daughter, Gloria, around 1931.
 Flora was 20 years old at the time.

-Flora and Lester‘s only son, Lloyd Lester, was born 4 February 1934, in Indianapolis, Indiana.
-Flora was 22 years old at the time.
+According to his birth certificate, Flora and Lester‘s only son, Lloyd Lester, was born on 4 February 1934 in Indianapolis, Indiana.
+Flora was 23 years old at the time.

 In 1936, Flora and Lester lived at 2730 N. Dearborn, Indianapolis, Indiana, according to U.S. City Directories, 1822-1955.